BUSM 7043 Industrial Relations and Workplace Change

 Coordinator Michael Lyons Opens in new window

 Description Industrial Relations and Workplace Change is designed to equip current and future employment relations professionals and practitioners with the knowledge necessary to analyse and implement the processes for workplace change and workplace-level bargaining.
-The understanding of workplace change covered in this unit includes an emphasis on rights, obligations and "voice".
-The unit focuses on workplace change problem solving for employee engagement and dispute resolution in both local and global workplace change contexts.
+The understanding of workplace change covered in this subject includes an emphasis on rights, obligations and "voice".
+The subject focuses on workplace change problem solving for employee engagement and dispute resolution in both local and global workplace change contexts.

 Discipline Human Resource Management